philipclare/tmletutorial/README.md

 # TMLE Tutorial
-R code and data for TMLE tutorial published at xx
+R code and data for TMLE tutorial.

-This repository contains data and a number of snippets of R code, used in the TMLE tutorial paper published in Statistics in Medicine.
+This repository contains data and a number of snippets of R code, used in the TMLE tutorial currently under review at Statistics in Medicine.

 The repository includes a number of files of R-code: data.creation.R - Code for creating the longitudinal dataset used in example analyses.
 Data creation is done using the package 'simcausal'.